BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```

 ### Set Up Your Variables

+When you're ready to spend your money received by a multisig address, you're going need to collect a _lot_ of data.
+Much more than you needed to when you spend a normal P2PKH UTXO.
+That's in part because the info on the multisig address isn't in your wallet, and in part because you're spending money that was send to a script address (P2SH), and that's a lot more demanding, as future chapters will explain.

 At this point, you can use that UTXO as the basis of a new transaction.
 Just grab the variables like usual:
 ```